petersenpeter/CellExplorer/docs/index.md

 ```m
 mex -O CCGHeart.c
 ```
-The Cell Explorer GUI and pipeline uses six toolboxes (four required toolboxes are included in the repository in the folder toolboxes, and two Matlab toolboxes must be installed manually).
+The Cell Explorer GUI and pipeline uses a few toolboxes (four required toolboxes are included in the repository in the folder toolboxes, and three Matlab toolboxes must be installed manually).

 **Toolbox dependencies**
 * [GUI Layout toolbox](https://www.mathworks.com/matlabcentral/fileexchange/47982-gui-layout-toolbox) (Graphical elements in Cell Explorer)